 The Boers (Dutch settlers) in South Africa resented British rule.
-When slavery was abolished in 18344 they were antagonised still more.
+When slavery was abolished in 18344 they were antagonized still more.
 Finally the Boers began a mass migration away from the British called the Great Trek.
 In 1838 the Boers fought and defeated the Zulus at the battle of Blood River.
 Eventually the Boers founded two republics away from the British, Orange Free State and Transvaal.
-In the 1850s the British recognised the two Boer republics.
+In the 1850s the British recognized the two Boer republics.

 However the situation changed in 1867 when diamonds were found in Northern Cape.
 In 1871 diamonds were also found at Kimberley.
 Gold was discovered at Gaueng in 1886.

 Meanwhile in 1879 the British fought the Zulus in South Africa.
 The British were badly defeated by the Zulus at the Isandhlwana but they went on to win the war.